-Mr. Speaker, during the Financial Year, EAC made progress in the implementation of harmonized incentives regimes and overall creation of a conducive business and investments climate in the region.
+- 36. Mr. Speaker, during the Financial Year, EAC made great progress in the implementation of harmonized incentives regimes and overall creation of a conducive business and investments climate in the region.
 Under the collaboration among the EAC, EABC and the Partner States' Investments Promotion Agencies, joint promotion of investments and trade were conducted.
-The annual EAC Investment Conferences have realized great success in promoting the region's economic potentials and investment opportunities were continued.
+The annual EAC Investment Conferences that have realized great success in promoting the region's economic potentials and investment opportunities were continued. - 37.
 During the Financial Year, EAC capacity building on various export promotion strategies, with the UN Economic Commission for Africa (UNECA) were continued under the International Negotiations and Trade Facilitation programme.
 The Consultant's Study based on analysis of the export promotion procedures has been concluded.
 The Study identifies gaps which will be worked on in promoting exports in the region.
-Similarly, EAC pursued with UNIDO the "Trade Capacity Building in Agro-Industry Products" to enhance the region's access to the world markets of agro-industry products.

-Activities were also in progress with regard to AGOA under the Trade and Investment Framework (TIFA) which we are pursuing with the USA ad other countries.
+Similarly, EAC pursued with UNIDO the "Trade Capacity Building in Agro-Industry Products" to enhance the region's access to world market of agro-industry products. - 38.
+Activities were also in progress with regard to AGOA under the Trade and Investment Framework (TIFA) which we are pursuing with the USA.
 The EAC Regional AGOA Work Plan for the period 2010/2015 was developed.
-The EAC Secretariat coordinated the participation of the Partner States in the 9th AGOA Forum which was successfully held in August 2010 in Washington D.C. and in Kansas City in the United States of America.
-The Forum focused on the new strategies for a changing world in the AGOA second decade.

-We note that the successful staging of the African Investment Forum in Dar es Salaam in April 2011, following closely on the World Economic Forum on Africa which was held also in Dar es Salaam in May 2010, has firmly placed the EAC region in the spotlight of international trade and development attention.
-The Heads of States ad Governments' personal participation and support to the trade and investment is further proof, if any were needed, that this region is open for business.
+The EAC Secretariat also coordinated the participation of the Partner States in the 9th AGOA Forum which was successfully held in August 2010 in Washington D.C. and in Kansas City in the United States of America.
+The Forum focused on the new strategies for a changing world in the AGOA second decade. - 39.
+We note that the successful staging of the African Investment Forum in Dar es Salaam in April 2011, following closely on the World Economic Forum on Africa which was held also in Dar es Salaam in May 2010, has firmly placed the EAC region in the spotlight of international trade and development.
+The Heads of States ad Governments' personal participation and support to the trade and investment is further proof, if any were needed, that this region is open for business. - 40.
+Mr. Speaker, joint negotiations with the European Union for the Economic Partnership Agreement (EPA) was also continued.
+Despite the present stalemate in the EPA negotiations of which the Honourable Members are well aware, it is my hope that an amicable solution will be arrived at soon and lead to an eventual EPA that will secure the interests of the EAC countries.
+In the meantime, the Summit at its 9th Extraordinary meeting held on 19th